Porting & optimization

 }

 The notion of team and league allow us to exploit the multi-level parallelism commonly seen in GPGPU.
 There is a last (debatable on GPU) level corresponding to the use of the simd clause.
 This level is debatable because the simd clause does not dictate to the compiler to generate SIMD instructions but rather, that a group of iteration (simd chunk) can be processed by a single thread through the use of SIMD instructions without potential side effect to the program’s correctness.
 On CPUs, this means telling the compiler that for instance, there is no dependency between iteration.
-But on an (AMD) GPUs, a thread is already a lane of SIMD instruction, it does not mean a lot on GPUs (for the moment).
-On GPU it could mean the use of the float2, double2, etc., types, so called packed float; these can be used for intra SIMD lane SIMD operations.
+But on GPUs, a thread is already a lane of SIMD instruction, it does not mean anything (later, it could be that for distributes on warps and simd on the lanes of the warps).
 We will not discuss the simd clause further in this document.

 Note